-Docker is container-based application framework, which wraps a specific application with all its dependencies in a container.
+Docker is a container-based application framework, which wraps a specific application with all its dependencies in a container.
 Docker containers can easily to ship to the remote location on start there without making entire application setup.

 The Docker official team provides PPA for installing Docker on Ubuntu 20.04 using PPA.
 You just need to configure Docker PPA to your system before installing Docker on Ubuntu system.